UD-CISC374/educational-game-project-matt-vermont-and-daniel-warszawski/egdd.md

 - *Most ways to learn how to find the angle of something is the teacher sitting there and explaining it to you, which kids can find boring.
 This at least adds more excitement to the little kids lives.*
 - *There are fun graphics and audio associated with learning the material.*
-- *By not giving the kids multiple choices for an answer, it doesn’t allow the student to guess and get it right, forcing them to at least attempt the problem.*

 # Player Interaction Patterns and Modes